Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-• Period portrait of Princess Isabel , Count d'Eu and their three sons.
-Dedication in Portuguese by the hand of the Count d'Eu, signed by both, to Leonidia Vieira Braga Ribas.
+• Period portrait of Princess Isabel , the Count d'Eu, and two of their three sons.
+Dedication in Portuguese by the Count d'Eu, signed by both, for Leonidia Vieira Braga Ribas.

 • Brazil, 1884 or 1885.